-If you have a half day to spend in Oslo, look no further.
-Recently opened in Tjuvholmen, the capital’s most fancy area with lots of luxury restaurants, cafes and apartments.
-The Astrup Fearnley Museum of Modern Art is a a great place to visit, and definitely the most modern building the Norwegian capital can offer for the moment.
+If you have a half-day to spend in Oslo, look no further.
+Recently opened in Tjuvholmen, The Thief is the capital’s most fancy area with lots of luxury restaurants, cafes, and apartments.
+The Astrup Fearnley Museum of Modern Art is a great place to visit, and definitely the most modern building the Norwegian capital can offer for the moment.
 There is also a very beautiful hotel with a roof top terrace named The Thief Hotel and a very cozy spa, The Thief Spa, everything located around the corner.

 The Astrup Fearnley museum is a fantastic building is designed by the 74-year old Italian architect Renzo Piano.
 “Art makes people better people,” says Piano, “and a place for art makes the city a better place to be.”

 The new location and the amazing new style make the museum look like a brand new one.
 Right on the waterfront, the museum takes the form of a vast glass sail that arcs over to envelop three timber buildings beneath, separated by a canal and terminating the dockside promenade in a consciously iconic swoop.

 The museum makes use of mobile phone technology to broaden outreach and facilitate interaction with the collection.
-The museum organises three to four shows every year.
-Specially trained invigilators work in the exhibition spaces and offers the public information about the Museum, its collection, the exhibitions, artists, and artworks.
+The museum organizes three to four shows every year.
+Specially trained invigilators work in the exhibition spaces and offer the public information about the Museum, its collection, the exhibitions, artists, and artworks.

 Located in a sculpture park along the waterfront of Oslo at Tjuvholmen it will embody the collection of the museum, temporary exhibitions as well as a café and a museum shop.